global-asp/lida-alt-text/en/0027_a-tall-boy-standing-in-front-of-a-map.md

 # A tall boy standing in front of a map.

 ##
-A tall boy standing in front of a map.
+A tall boy standing in front of a map of Angola.

 ##
 A tall boy holding hands with a woman in an airport.